willirath/2022_reproducible_distributed_scientific_computing/README.md

 ## Problem and introduction

-We'll work with a 2-dimensional [random walk](https://en.wikipedia.org/wiki/Random_walk) application with different components.
+We'll work with a colleciton of particles each of which performs a 2-dimensional [random walk](https://en.wikipedia.org/wiki/Random_walk).
+This simple model has many similarities with actual models for physical or biophysical systems (e.g., molecular dynamics, interaction of predadors / prey, ...).

+## Implementation

 - *__(Pseudo) Random Number Generator:__* Generates pseudo-random numbers which are used to determine the steps each particle takes.
 (We'll learn more about random number generation below.)
 - *__Particles:__* Handles position and movement of multiple particles.